Nabcellent/chartisan/docs/docs/guide/installation.md

 You can publish the configuration file of Laravel charts by running the following command:

 ```
-php artisan vendor:publish --tag=charts
+php artisan vendor:publish --tag=chartisan
 ```

-This will create a new file under `app/config/charts.php` that you can edit to modify some of the options of Laravel Charts.
+This will create a new file under `app/config/chartisan.php` that you can edit to modify the options of Laravel Charts.